SentientCo/Scripts/HighLow/README.txt

 Upon a trade being executed, the logs from the trade will be available in it's own file in the './cblogs/' folder and in the './logs/' folder.

+TODO:
+Add all coins available on Coinbase Pro
+Change the initial buy in to Grid().
+Shouldn't buy if the market is already up.
+Change any GET requests to the WebSocket Feed that Coinbase Pro has avaiable.
+Will help with any throttling issues.
+ - Try threading to accomplish this.
+ - Should be able to change any check for the spot price to his and possibly account checks.